CostaRico/yii2-images/README.md

     'modules' => [
             'yii2images' => [
                 'class' => 'rico\yii2images\Module',
                 //be sure, that permissions ok
+                //if you cant avoid permission errors you have to create "images" folder in web root manually and set 777 permissions
-                'imagesStorePath' => 'images/store', //path to origin images 'imagesCachePath' => 'images/cache', //path to resized copies ],
+                'imagesStorePath' => 'images/store', //path to origin images 'imagesCachePath' => 'images/cache', //path to resized copies 'graphicsLibrary' => 'GD' //but really its better to use 'Imagick' ],
         ],
     </pre>

-5. attach behaviour to your model
+5. attach behaviour to your model (be sure that your model has "id" property)
     <pre>
         public function behaviors()
         {